angelok1/chicago-inspections-dse/readme.md

 ## Prerequisites

-You'll need python 2.7 and Datastax Enterprise 5 preferrbly installed in a cluster, but not required.
+You'll need python 2.7 and Datastax Enterprise 5.

 ## Introduction
 There are more than 15,000 food establishments in Chicago but fewer than three dozen food inspectors.
 15% of these establishments will have at least one critical violation.
 Many of them are discovered long after the violations have occurred, thereby exposing the public to risk of food-borne illnesses.